• Skip to primary navigation

 Prep:

-• Grease and line your cake pans with parchment paper.
+• Grease and line two 9-inch cake pans with parchment paper.

-• Divide the cake batter evenly between the two cake pans.
-Tap the pans on the counter a few times to remove any air bubbles.
+• Divide the batter evenly between the pans and tap them on the counter a few times to remove any air bubbles.

-• Add the remaining icing sugar and espresso and whip for another 30 seconds, until light and fluffy.
+• Add the remaining icing sugar and 15 ml Espresso Coffee and whip for another 30 seconds, until light and fluffy.

-• Once the cake layers are completely cooled, you may level them if desired.
+• Level the cakes if needed.
 Use the offcuts to make cake pops (or just eat them with some buttercream).

-• Attach one cake layer to a serving plate or cake board.
-Using an offset spatula, spread coffee buttercream all over the layer.
-Place the second layer on top, crumb side down.
+• Place one layer on a serving plate or cake board.
+Spread buttercream over the cake, then place the second layer on top, crumb side down.

 Video